TuomasLehti/everybody-codes-tp50/README.md

 just cease to develop and evolve without prior warning, if things aren't fun anymore, or if I don't have the time to delve in the past.

+Even though the repo is named after Everybody Codes, it now contains code for Advent of Code as well.
+I may also add some code from [Internationalization puzzles](https://i18n-puzzles.com/).
+Tips for other programming puzzle sites are always welcome.

 ## License

 This project is licensed under the **CC0 1.0 Universal Public Domain Dedication**.
 This means you are free to use, modify, and distribute the contents of this repository without restriction.

 ## Attribution Request

-Although not legally required, I kindly ask that if you use this code elsewhere, you mention me (Tuomas Lehti) as the original author, and spread the word about *Everybody Codes*.
+Although not legally required, I kindly ask that if you use this code elsewhere, you mention me (Tuomas Lehti) as the original author.

 Thank you!